9Quid/WindowsServer2022-Lab/02-Active-Directory-Setup/README.md

 ## Introduction

-In this lab, I set up Active Directory Domain Services on Windows Server 2022.
+In this lab, I set up Active Directory Domain Services (AD DS) on Windows Server 2022.

+AD DS is the core directory service for Windows domain networks.
+It provides centralized management of users, computers, groups, and security policies, and it authenticates and authorizes all users and devices within a domain.

 I installed the AD DS role, promoted the server to a Domain Controller, and verified functionality by creating and testing an Organizational Unit (OU).
 ## Objectives

 The goal of this lab was to install and configure Active Directory Domain Services (AD DS), promote the server to a Domain Controller, and confirm its functionality in the domain environment..

 ### Step 1: Install Roles & Features

-- Opened Server Manager, clicked on `Manage` selected `Add Roles and Features`.
+Opened Server Manager, clicked on `Manage` selected `Add Roles and Features`.

 ![alt text](<../2.AD DS Config/screenshots/01-roles & features.png>)

 **Figure shows added roles and features**

-- Then completed the wizard and installed `AD DS`.
+Then completed the wizard and installed `AD DS`.

 ![alt text](<../2.AD DS Config/screenshots/02-AD DS- installed.png>)